sam-sommerer/sam-sommerer/README.md

 # Hi there!
 I'm Sam 👋

-## I'm a undergraduate studying Computer Science at USC.
+## I'm a Master's student studying Computer Science at USC, having graduated with a BS in CS also from USC in Spring 2023.
 Take a peek at my resume [here](https://drive.google.com/file/d/1ZsUMCXmXazZhe4X4wHl9dMx0i25bci2D/view?usp=sharing) 👀